email2ify/drf-frieds/README.md

 ## Testing

-The following tests were carried out on the app:
+The following tests were carried out :

 ### Manual testing of user stories